priya-gitTest/article-template/article.md

 ## Introduction

-> Start with a broad picture of the importance and significance of your chosen field while explaining introductory concepts.
+> Start test  with a broad picture of the importance and significance of your chosen field while explaining introductory concepts.
 State the problem and goals that your research will address.
 Please cite any referenced literature.

 Genetic variation is the cornerstone of biological diversity and evolution, underlying the vast array of phenotypes observed within and across species.
 Understanding the mechanisms and consequences of genetic variation is crucial for unraveling the complexities of life, from individual health and disease susceptibility to the adaptability and survival of species in changing environments.
 We use some inspiration from [Thomas Hunt Morgan](https://en.wikipedia.org/wiki/Thomas_Hunt_Morgan)[^no-relation], who was a pioneering American geneticist whose work with fruit flies ([Drosophila melanogaster]).
 Our paper aims to shed light on the phenotypic diversity in three different environments in and around a hypothetical high-school.